pingcap/dm/.github/ISSUE_TEMPLATE/bug-report.md

         (paste TiDB cluster version here)
         ```

-    - How did you deploy DM: DM-Ansible or via manually?
+    - How did you deploy DM: DM-Ansible or manually?

         ```
         (leave DM-Ansible or manually here)